svadhyay/covid19-India/mohfw/readme.md

 - ICMR stats contains information of tested samples and individuals and the total positive cases.
+- ICMR website not showing any stats from 2020-03-28 onwards.
+In this case, some of the data is obtained from information shared in MOHFW press conferences/releases and other official sources.

 **Note**
 - Data shown here is copied as it is from the government website.